podium-lib/podlet/README.md

 Defines the pathname for the manifest of the Podlet.
 Defaults to `/manifest.json`.

 The value should be relative to the value set on the `pathname` argument.
-In other words; if a Podlet is mounted in a http server at `/foo` and the manifest is at `/foo/component.json` one should do as follow:
+In other words; if a Podlet is mounted into an HTTP server at `/foo` and the manifest is at `/foo/component.json`, set pathname and manifest as follow:

 ```js
 const app = express();